Curriculum for Teachers

 - 3-5-ETS1-3: Plan and carry out fair tests in which variables are controlled and failure points are considered to identify aspects of a model or prototype that can be improved.

-- 5-PS1-1: Develop a model to describe that matter is made of particles too small to be seen.
+What is the ideal ratio of ingredients to make a DIY hand warmer stay warm for the longest amount of time?- 5-PS1-1: Develop a model to describe that matter is made of particles too small to be seen.

 - 5-PS1-2: Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling or mixing substances, the total weight of matter is conserved.